 Success in the field is dependent on the ability to program effectively.
 My typing speed is around 15 wpm with poor control of a computer mouse.
 Therefore, I have benefited immensely from the AI boom.
 I use GitHub Copilot, which is a black box tool powered by AI to give suggestions as you code.
 It can be thought of as Microsoft Word’s autocomplete on steroids.
 I took the initiative to learn dictation to code by voice.
 The computer doesn’t register everything perfectly due to my speech impairment, but all of the commands are customizable, so I am able to choose ones that work for me.
 For example, I might just say “super” in order to write “supercalifragilisticexpialidocious.”
 I also use ChatGPT to fix typos in my dictation, that the speech engine recognizes incorrectly.
 For example, the computer might register my speech as “The quick front dogs jumps over the late dog,” whereas ChatGPT might change it to what it thinks I had meant to say: “The quick brown fox jumps over the lazy dog.”
 Even for longer pieces of text, ChatGPT spits out a response in seconds for a fraction of a penny.
 The fact that this cutting-edge technology, which I rely on to make an impact on sustainability, originates from Silicon Valley makes me proud to be an American.
 Illustrative examples of my use of these AI tools is provided by short clips in the optional exhibit.

 The physical disability is not a worry because of the Americans with Disabilities Act.
 You do not think about these things when you do not need them, but I have found that most doors that I must pass are accessible through an electric press, and I have a pass for priority parking near my destination.
 This is especially clear on college campuses, where things are ADA-friendly because older faculty members with disabilities rely on this.
-I really wanted to do my first flight since the stroke for a school visit to UC Berkeley independently.
+I really wanted to do my first flight since the stroke for a visit to UC Berkeley independently.
 However, I was cautious about this because airports are a place of constant bustle, at which my slower walking speed would not fly (no pun intended).
 But after this experience, I realized that I have no reason to be concerned.
 I went to the check-in desk at the airport, told the person that I needed wheelchair assistance, and then was wheeled into my seat on the airplane.
 I joke to my friends that I get through the TSA faster than anybody in this way because I am allowed to skip the line in my wheelchair.

-Because of my identity as a New American, with access to American disability resources enabling me to do scientific research, I am emboldened to pursue a career in sustainability.
+Because of my identity as a New American, with access to American disability resources enabling me to do scientific research, I am inspired to pursue a career in sustainability to pay forward improving life quality for others.